LinkedInLearning/gitops-foundations-env-2892009/README.md

-# COURSENAME
+# GitOps Foundations
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `GitOps Foundations`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![course-name-alt-text][lil-thumbnail-url]

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
-This repository has branches for each of the videos in the course.
-You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.
+This repository contains a folder for each of the tools used within the course.
+Inside of each folder, you'll find the working files that can be used with lessons pertaining to the tool and more information about the prerequisite technologies.

 ## Branches
 The branches are structured to correspond to the videos in the course.
 The naming convention is `CHAPTER#_MOVIE#`.
 As an example, the branch named `02_03` corresponds to the second chapter and the third video in that chapter.